Her Heart for a Compass: Plot

-That "I have thrown my voice into each line and I'm very proud", while it was said that "right from the start it was clear she wasn't going to be sitting in the back seat on this… She had a clear vision for what the story was that she wanted to tell, and she wanted to be involved in every stage of the process."

 The novel veers around somewhat in tone, from archaic – Margaret's priest informs her that "you cannot have imagined I would have kissed you in such a manner unless my intentions were honourable" and one admirer opines: "She was very naive but, by heavens, she had real spirit, too, no one could doubt that."

-The lack of sex, is "in deference to historical sexual mores", a reason that doesn't usually stop promising this will change in her second novel.
-"I decided I would remove bodice-ripping from this book, number one.
-But I'm now on book number two with Marguerite … and I have got a real bodice-ripping coming for you, just a walk in the park," however, the duchess – spirited, Titian-haired, unconventional – is just "teasing".

 Well-researched, and a glimpse into the strictures of life as a pampered, rich, upper-class woman.
 It wears its research lightly, with intriguing forays into topics such as Victorian bathing dresses, and the Queen's predilection to "pour her tea from one cup to another until it was adequately cooled".
 Margaret realising that she doesn't need to "conform to the rules set down by society", that a Buccleuch woman doesn't need a strategic marriage, and that her despairing cry, "no one seems to care that underneath I'm an actual person", isn't altogether true.

-She's notably svelte, smartly turned out, her red hair freshly styled — perhaps a reaction to the decades of scrutiny she has experienced as a British tabloid fixture.